 Only in the 1990s has the European future of what is now known as the Western Balkans been bleaker than nowadays.
 After the ‘democratizing turn’ in 2000, the year marked by regime changes and political commitments to democracy, open society, free market economy, and European Union (EU) integration, the people living in this southeastern corner of Europe believed that a brighter future was ahead of them.
 The EU policy-makers dealing with enlargement still had their hands full attempting to prevent inter-ethnic conflicts, mediate state disintegrations, using the ‘carrot of EU membership’.
-Fifteen years after the ‘democratizing turn’, with the exception of Croatia that became the twenty-eighth EU Member State in 2013, the Western Balkan states are still in the limbo of political transition.
+Fifteen years after the

 While there has certainly been some moderate progress across a few policy areas, such as education and healthcare, the overall state of democracy in Albania, Bosnia and Herzegovina, Kosovo, Macedonia, Montenegro, and Serbia has suffered a major backslash in recent years.
 The protracted transition has enabled political and economic elites to capture these contested states and exercise control over their political systems and economies.
 Albania remains among the poorest and institutionally weakest Western Balkan countries.
 In Bosnia and Herzegovina, ethnic conflict has been translated into a constitutional structure that prevents major political issues from being effectively resolved; that leaves not only the country’s Others unable to access key citizenship rights; and that has pauperised the entire population of this post-conflict country.
 Despite having signed several agreements with the goal of enhancing their EU prospects, the relations between Kosovo and Serbia are still tense.
 The political grip over the media in Macedonia, Montenegro, and Serbia has increased.
 So has the number of protests across these countries, and the intensity with which the police repress them.
 Authoritarian tendencies have crept into the Western Balkans, while the region’s prospects of joining the EU in the next decade seem to be creeping out.